 Social distancing is one of the only measures that governments and leaders around the world have consistently recommended during the coronavirus pandemic.
 Isolation is hard enough as it is, but there's one thing that's making it even more difficult for millions of people: Obtaining medications.

 Once an everyday errand like any other, the simple act of getting medicine is now surrounded by confusion.
 What if your pharmacy is closed?
 What if there's a drug shortage?
 How are you supposed to socially distance and pick up your medications?
-Find the answers to all those questions and more below.
+In addition to these 3 tips for buying prescription drugs from Canada, find the answers to all those questions and more below.

 Whether you're under a shelter-in-place order or voluntarily practicing social distancing, the coronavirus pandemic can present a number of challenges when trying to get medications.
 Here's how to deal with the hurdles you may encounter: